veenaledi/DS-Capstone-Project/README.md

 3. Increased Engagement Metrics - Streaming platforms or test environments will show measurable improvements in user engagement, e.g. longer listening sessions, more playlist saves, or higher interaction rates, when Auraly is integrated.

 ## 2. Data Understanding

+*__2.1 Imporrting libraries__*

 We imported python libraries from panda, numpy, matplotlib, seaborn, colection, sklearncontrctions and others which we used to help understand and read our data.

+*__2.2 Loading the data__*

-Data is from Kaggle and the dataset is called `278k_labelled_uri.csv.zip`
+Data is from Kaggle and the dataset is called `278k_labelled_uri.csv.zip` Its a music based dataset.

+*__2.3 Initial Exploration And EDA__*
+*__2.3.2 Dataset summary__*

+The dataset contains 277938 rows and 15 columns.
+It had no missing or duplicated values.
+14 columns were numerical and 1 text.
+The features used in this dataset include 'danceability', 'energy', 'loudness', 'speechiness' 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', and 'duration (ms)'

+Visualisaations were created so as to see the datatypes and label distribution.
+A statistical summary table was made to show the statistics of the audio features of the dataset.

+A boxplot was made to show the outliers of the audio features

 ## 3. Data Preparation
 ### 3.1 Data Cleaning